Freedom of religion in Jordan: Anti-Semitism

+In 2022, the al-Rai newspaper printed several articles containing antisemitic content and denying the Holocaust.

 Improvements and positive developments in respect for religious freedom

 On December 26, 2006, King Abdullah II convened his first meeting with evangelical leaders.
 Attendees reported that this event offered a sense of hope and progress towards continued interfaith dialogue.

 The Baptist Church applied for official registration with the Ministry of Interior on December 12, 2006.
 In June 2006, the Prime Ministry denied the Church's application.
 No additional information regarding the reason for denial was available by the end of the reporting period.
 The Assemblies of God Church also applied for official registration with the Ministry of Interior on April 10, 2007.
 Its application was under consideration at the end of the period covered by this report.

 In June 2006, the Government published the International Covenant on Civil and Political Rights in the Official Gazette.
 Article 18 of the Covenant provides for freedom of religion.